Trade Forex Trading

 · Stochastic Oscillator Strategy

 Traders must consider several factors before coming up with their strategy.
 Traders will have to determine the points at which they will be buying or selling.
 Traders will have to determine their take profit targets as well as their stop loss levels.
-Traders will also have to determine the money management rules that they will use when trading with their forex trading strategy.
-For example a trader might select to use the 2% money management rule which says that a trader should not risk more that 2% of their account equity on any one single trade.
+Traders also will have to determine the money management rules that they will use when trading with their strategy.
+For example a trader might choose to use the 2 % money management rule which says that a trader should not risk more that 2% of their account equity on 1 single trade.
 The trader can also use the high risk reward ratio money management rule, for example a trader using high risk reward ratio of 2:1 - means that if a trader sets their stops at 20 pips, then they will set their take profit level at double this amount, this means the trader will set their take-profit level at 40 pips.

-After determining all these & choosing the trading strategy a trader will then write down their trading strategy & the rules of these trading strategy so that to come up with a complete forex trading system to trade currencies with.
+After determining all these & choosing the strategy a trader will then write down their strategy & the rules of these strategy so that to come up with a complete system to trade currencies with.